frankshearar/Home/Advanced-search.md

 * Average click index on first page (Will improve since advanced search should bring the desired results close to the top)
 * Clicks on first page % (Will improve since sorting & filtering brings the most wanted results close to the first page)

-There are already some KPIs in place for the current search.
-The goal of this project is to not affect them negatively.

 We will mainly look at customer behaviour and measure adoption using the collected telemetry to measure the success for the newly added features.
 For example, today we see that 0.8% of searches include the "hide prerelease" filter and we expect that number to not get lower.

 We will also ask for customer feedback from different areas such as Twitter communities.